Summer Learning Day for Preschool DLLs

 You know what they say – “First impressions are lasting impressions.”
 What happens on the first day or two of preK can set the tone for a young DLL’s entire year!
 These FAST 5 Gamechangers will make sure each child gets the best possible start – paving the way to a great year for you and your students!

 1. Get to know the languages that are spoken in each child’s home.
 Even if they speak English, a preschool child’s home language must be supported to build on their whole set of prior knowledge.
-Paper home language survey’s often don’t get the whole story.
-Preschools that make it a priority to let teachers know exactly what languages are familiar to the children entering their class on the first day are likely to be more successful with diverse populations in the long term.
+Paper home language surveys may not get the whole story.
+Preschools that let teachers know exactly what languages are familiar to the children before their first day are likely to be more successful with diverse populations.

 3. Take a photo of each child having fun on the first day and share with their family – by text or email if possible – so parents who don’t speak English can relax and know their child is safe and happy at preschool.